luijkr/blog/_posts/2023-09-27-ask-databricks-workflows.md

 ## 🔄 Making Workflows Dynamic

-Jobs already are highly parameterizable, allowing dynamic parameters at the Job level and at the Task level (so-called task values, similar to Apache Airflow's [XComs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html){:target="_blank"}).
+**Jobs already are highly parameterizable**, allowing dynamic parameters at the Job level and at the Task level (so-called task values, similar to [Apache Airflow's XComs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html){:target="_blank"}).
 This enables conditional branching and creating meta-jobs, making workflows more dynamic and adaptable.

 ## 🛡️ Integration with Unity Catalog